Cohesion policy

 The funding for cohesion policy is provided through:

-• The European Social Fund Plus (ESF+) is designed to provide an important contribution to the EU’s employment, social, education and skills policies, including structural reforms in these areas.
+The European Social Fund Plus is designed to provide an important contribution to the EU’s employment, social, education and skills policies, including structural reforms in these areas.

-• The Cohesion Fund (CF) provides support to Member States with a gross national income (GNI) per capita below 90% EU-27 average to strengthen the economic, social and territorial cohesion of the EU.
+The Cohesion Fund provides support to Member States with a gross national income per capita below 90% EU-27 average.
+It supports investments in environmental protection and the development of trans-European transport infrastructure networks.

-• The Just Transition Fund (JTF) is a new instrument of the Cohesion Policy 2021-2027, as the first pillar of the Just Transition Mechanism in the context of the European Green Deal aiming at achieving the EU climate-neutrality by 2050.
+The Just Transition Fund is a new instrument of the Cohesion Policy 2021-2027, as the first pillar of the Just Transition Mechanism in the context of the European Green Deal aiming at achieving the EU climate-neutrality by 2050.
+Its primary objectives are to address the impacts of the transition through support for the diversification and modernisation of the local economy, and to mitigate adverse effects on employment.

 These funds contribute to strengthening economic, social, and territorial cohesion by pursuing the following two objectives of cohesion policy: